 “Take off your shoes”, says the security officer resolutely, while I imagine how a smile would fit her face nicely.

 In the last two years of using the new terminal of Zagreb Airport, I’ve never heard ‘hello’, ‘thank you’ or ‘please’ at this airport security check.
-You know, all those words they teach you in the kindergarten.
+You know, all those words they teach you in kindergarten.
 One can hear only orders as if we are recruits in the military camp and not passengers at the airport.

 “Should I put my shoes in this same bin?”, I ask in disbelief.
 For two years, I was never offered a dedicated bin for shoes at Zagreb Airport, never.
 And I did complain every time.
 Officers would usually refer me to their superiors.
 Nobody liked the idea of reporting the customer’s feedback.
 Praise the irresponsibility!
 I did file the complaint more than once.
 And nothing ever happened.

 And then she surprises me!
 She brings over a special plastic security bin with a printed image of the shoes on it.
 Her eyes are rolling and her grumpiness that fits well with the airport name increases.
 She handles it to me with no words.
 Oh, so now there ARE special bins for shoes?
 No answer.
-She refuses to talk to customers who expect her doing her job.
+She refuses to talk to customers who expect her to do her job.

 She doesn’t offer me those blue disposable slip-on feet covers.
 I don’t feel welcomed enough to ask anymore.
 I walk barefoot through the metal detector.